 You Have a Concealed Carry Permit

-If you have a permit to carry a concealed weapon, it is legal for you to drive with a loaded handgun in your vehicle.
+If you have a permit to carry a concealed weapon, it is legal for you to drive with a loaded handgun in your vehicle in California.
 If you can prove that you had this permit when you were arrested, you should not be convicted for a violation.

 If the firearm in question is a long gun, however, a concealed carry permit will not protect you.
 Only members of law enforcement are allowed to drive with loaded long guns in their vehicles.